 Please encourage applicants to apply early.
-The average review period for complete J-1 Visa Sponsorship applications is approximately 10 days from the date an application is complete and marked In Queue in the online system, but may be longer if the host employer requires a site visit.
+The average review period for complete J-1 Visa Sponsorship applications is approximately 10 days from the date an application is complete and marked “In Queue” in the online system but may be longer if the host employer requires a site visit.
 Applicants should apply six to eight weeks in advance of their expected start date to allow enough time for the application review and embassy visit.

-Once an application is complete, you will receive another email from the Admissions Coordinator indicating it is ready for review and the estimated review time.
+Once an application is complete, you will receive another email indicating it is “In Queue” for review..
+The application status will be updated to “Under Review” once official review commences.
 We will then perform the official review to ensure the applicant satisfies all program rules and regulations.

 Each application is considered on a case-by-case basis and we may reject any application that we feel does not meet our interpretation of the program rules and regulations.
 The most common reasons for rejecting an application include the following: